| Other Pages & Links Homepage About Brec's Art About Brec's Reports List of Reports E-mail Excerpts Block Island Times articlesMay

 they want to be sure I really leave.
 Channel 8 News is there, too, and with

 hugs and tears I untie the lines from my home on A-dock and am off.
+It's unreal and hard to believe it's actually happening.
+Out by Charles

 Island I put up the sails and start singing, cheering, and jumping around the